 Iceland's South Coast in January

 The South Coast is second to the Golden Circle in terms of iconic Iceland routes.
-The Ring Road, southeast of Reykjavik towards the town of Vik and even further to Hofn, has many incredible features and is worth visiting.
+The Ring Road, southeast of Reykjavik towards the town of Vik and even further to Hofn, has many incredible sights and is worth visiting.

 The final site on the South Coast is Jokulsarlon, the famous glacier lagoon.
 Watching the icebergs cruise across the lake to the sea is mesmerizing.
 Some can even reach the size of multi-story buildings!